WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-04/use-state/index.md

 ```js
 const [state, setState] = useState(initialState)
 ```
-*In order to easily breakout the array that is returned from `useState` we are using destructoring.
-If you are not familiar with destructoring you can checkout [this](https://youtu.be/NIq3qLaHCIs) video tutorial on the topic.*
+*In order to easily breakout the array that is returned from `useState` we are using destructuring.
+If you are not familiar with destructuring you can checkout [this](https://youtu.be/NIq3qLaHCIs) video tutorial on the topic.*

 If we were to map the class component directly to `useState` we would end up with something like this.
 ```js